2015 UEFA Europa League final

 The 2015 UEFA Europa League final was the final match of the 2014–15 UEFA Europa League, the 44th season of Europe's secondary club football tournament organised by UEFA, and the sixth season since it was renamed from the UEFA Cup to the UEFA Europa League.
 It was played at the National Stadium in Warsaw, Poland, on 27 May 2015, between Ukrainian side Dnipro Dnipropetrovsk and the title holders, Spanish side Sevilla.
 Sevilla won the match 3–2 for a record fourth title.

 As winners, Sevilla earned the right to play against the winners of the 2014–15 UEFA Champions League, Barcelona, in the 2015 UEFA Super Cup.
 Moreover, for the first time, a place in the UEFA Champions League was reserved for the UEFA Europa League winners, meaning that Sevilla automatically qualified for the 2015–16 UEFA Champions League despite not qualifying through their domestic league position.
-They were guaranteed to enter at the group stage, since the 2015 Champions League finalists (Juventus and Barcelona) have already qualified for the group stage via their domestic leagues and therefore the berth in the group stage reserved for the Champions League title holders are not used.

 Venue

 The National Stadium in Warsaw, Poland, hosted the final.

 The National Stadium was announced as the venue of the final at the UEFA Executive Committee meeting on 23 May 2013.
 This was the first UEFA club final hosted in Poland.

 The National Stadium is a retractable roof football stadium located in Warsaw, Poland.
 It is used mostly for football matches and it is the home stadium of Poland national football team.
 The stadium has a seating capacity of 58,145 which makes it the largest association football arena in Poland.
 Its construction started in 2008 and finished in November 2011.
 It is located on the site of the former Stadion Dziesięciolecia, on Aleja Zieleniecka in Praga Południe district, near the city centre.
 It hosted three group matches (including the opening match), a quarter-final, and a semi-final in UEFA Euro 2012, co-hosted by Poland and Ukraine.